Outburn-IL/foob-docs/fume-tester.md

 * The transformation results will be displayed in the bottom pane of the page.

 ### Logs
-The log tab provides comprehensive logging for HL7v2 conversion related workflow
+The log tab provides a comprehensive log for HL7v2 conversion-related workflow.